jvandemo/angular-filter-pack/README.md

 # Filter Pack for AngularJS

-Useful filters to add to your AngularJS application.
+Useful filters for your AngularJS application.

 ## Installation